Skip to main content

 Parental pay: information for employers

 As an employer, you may have employees needing to take time off due to pregnancy (or their partner’s pregnancy) or because they are adopting a child.
-This page explains more about the minimum payments due to employees during periods of parental leave.
+This page gives you an overview of the minimum payments that may be due to employees during periods of parental leave.
 You can, of course, decide to pay your employee more than the basic legal minimum level.

 Content on this page: